Updated: December 2017

 - Horizontal Venting: Unlike a other stoves, which requires a vertical exhaust pipe, these have a double walled exhaust pipe that is oriented horizontally.
 This mean you can route it directly outside same as you would while cooking.
 This can make the stove easier to install in theory.

-- Refill daily (depending on the size of the hopper).
+- Refill pellet fuel daily (depending on the size of the hopper).
 Most hoppers take a single 40lb bag of pellets, so bear in mind you will have to lift these bags to the stove.

 - Clean the glass.
 There is some glass that is able to tidy itself up, but if not then you can expect to scrub away the grime.
+This is valuable for aesthetic reasons, but it is also important so you can assess the quality of the burn.
+Flame color and intensity are signs of how efficient the burner is, so you want to see these signs.

 - Empty the ashpan once a week (average if you are using daily).
+Thankfully, most stoves sold are equipped with these.
+You simply remove it, dump the ash, and replace.

 - Examine (daily) the burn pot to make sure the air vents are not being blocked by anything.
+Also, scrape any bits of hardened ash (these are referred to as clinkers) from the pot.

 - Professional cleaning/examination once a year.
 This will take care of hard to reach stuff like vent cleaning, and give you peace of mind.